-Interplay transformed 5,000 square feet of still-unfinished space inside Starbucks headquarters into a human-sized supply chain.
-From the coffee farm, the “beans” were filtered, roasted, and bagged before moving to the next critical, if not always recognized, stages of handling.
+Working with 5,000 square feet of still-unfinished space inside Starbucks headquarters, Be The Bean was a human-sized supply chain.
+From the coffee farm, the “beans” were filtered, roasted, and bagged before moving to the next critical–if not always recognized–stages of handling.
 That included picking and shipping SKUs and continued to the equivalent of curbside delivery at the neighborhood store.

 “Interplay created a learning experience that exceeded our goals.”

-Starbucks got the outcome they needed.
-A team of partners well-versed in the complexities of a successful system and willing to use it.
-It was even more than Starbucks expected.
-“Interplay tackled the challenge of communicating the complex world of our Starbucks supply chain…under tight time, budget, and space constraints…and created a learning experience that exceeded our goals,” said one talent manager.
+The result was a team of partners well-versed in the complexities of a successful system with a willingness to use it.
+“Interplay tackled the challenge of communicating the complex world of our Starbucks supply chain…under tight time, budget, and space constraints…and created a learning experience that exceeded our goals,” said a Starbucks talent manager.